 The holidays can be a difficult time for many.
 The emphasis placed on family and traditions can be isolating and stressful for those who have challenging family dynamics or may not live at home or with their family of origin.
 This includes children in and from the child welfare system.

-As part of Take5, an online space for children and youth in foster care, in group homes, or living away from their parents in Ontario, several former youth in care recently shared their strategies and tips for dealing with stress and maintaining their mental well-being.
+Several former youth in care recently shared their strategies and tips for dealing with stress and maintaining their mental well-being.
 Their advice is simple, yet thoughtful, and has a lot to offer young people who may be dealing with additional anxiety this holiday season.

 - Hear from Sam, who shares some specific ways he tackles his anxiety such as journaling, changing his surroundings, and talking to others.